Prajwal208V/PreapBytes/react/README.md

             -we can pass props to class components and access them with this.props

 👉How to prevent re-renders in React?
+Reason for re-renders in React:
+    -Re-rendering of a component and its child components occur when props or the state of the component has been changed.
+    -Re-rendering components that are not updated, affects the performance of an application. to prevent re-rendering:

 👉Element v/s Component?
    React Elements: